 Having a kid’s birthday party in your home can be exhausting and there is nothing worse that spending the two hours chasing after children and giving out!
 That’s not what a party should be, so make it clear to your children before the party, what is expected of them.
 Usually your children are the ones who lead and if they know the rules, it’s probable that they will obey and others will just copy them.
 So, for example, I will tell my daughters on Saturday morning, that during the party they are

 Having a theme can really help with party planning.
 This year my daughter wants a baking and craft party.
 I have chosen a very simple cup cake recipe and I’ll have all the ingredients pre-measured, so it will just be a matter of each child getting a turn of adding something into the bowl and beating it.
 Then, when they are done, each child can have fun decorating some.
-I’ve also chosen a few simple crafts, which they can do, if they want to – some colouring and scratch art.
+I’ve also chosen a few simple crafts, which they can do, if they want to – some mask making and scratch art.
 Although these things add up, they make cheap party favours, so each child will go home with a little bag of cupcakes and crafts that they have made.
+If you’d like to see some craft ideas for a DIY Birthday Party, check out this blog.

 In the past, I’ve attempted face painting, however, I’m not particularly creative and as the children have got older, they have noticed this!!
 It also can be very time consuming painting 8 children’s faces.
 This year, I’m opting for temporary tattoos instead.